nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-07-16-office-2010-install/index.md

 ---
 title: Office 2010 Install
-description: "Discover the step-by-step process for installing Office 2010 on Vista 64.
-Learn tips and tricks to enhance your productivity with this essential tool!"
+description: Discover the step-by-step process for installing Office 2010 on Vista 64.
+Learn tips and tricks to enhance your productivity with this essential tool!
 date: 2009-07-16
 creator: Martin Hinshelwood
 id: "103"